Also see: Underage Drinking Defense ➜

 - A driver’s license

 In a competitive job market, employers look for ways to narrow the field of candidates by conducting background checks.
 Employers are far more likely to reject a candidate with a DUI on that basis alone.
-Therefore, the effect that a DUI can have on your financial future far outweighs the cost of hiring a DUI lawyer.
+The effect that a DUI conviction can have on your financial future far outweighs the cost of hiring a DUI lawyer.

 Respect the police officers.
 Be courteous and compliant.